mattpe/ucad/10-validation.md

     }
     ```

-1. Add validation middleware to the route handler and validation rules to the request body fields
+1. Add validation middleware to the route handler and validation rules to the request body fields, user creation example for `user-router.js`:

     ```js
     ...
     import {body} from 'express-validator';
     ...
-    // routes for /api/users/
     userRouter.route('/')
       .get(getUsers)
       .post(